jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Sadly until now, we've chosen to perish.
 We're living on borrowed time.
 Instead of admitting we needed to fundamentally rework our society with modern technology, we used money to sweep our problems under the rug.

 We the people decided to believe Big Business and Big Government we're looking out for our best interest.
-All we did was pay bailouts and work BS jobs to prevent evolving a new way of life.
+All we did was fund bailouts and work BS jobs to prevent evolving a new way of life.

 But now we can't sweep anything, anywhere.
 This pandemic is something different.

 Printing more money can't kill a virus.
 Regular people literally can't go shopping or watch professional sports to distract themselves from the bad news.
 After so many crises were ignored, this one is actually shutting our society down.

 The public scare, economic fall, and makeshift plans caused by this pandemic is not a surprise.
-Our society has been getting more in debt, surrounded by red-tape, dependent on foreign manufacturing, and micro-managed for years.
+Our society has been getting more in debt, surrounded by red-tape, dependent on foreign manufacturing, and micro-managed, for many years.

 The coronavirus is only exposing problems we've ignored for far too long.